Metal-loaded outflows in sub-Milky Way galaxies in the CIELO simulations: Outflows, inflows, and star formation rates

 In agreement with previous works, we detect that after an interaction or merger with a satellite galaxy, a burst in star formation is often produced, presumably fuelled by the accretion of gas from the satellite.
 SN events take place soon after the star formation episode, releasing energy into the ISM, which can trigger outflows.
 However in some cases, the satellite strips gas from the central galaxy during interaction that could be detected as expelled material.
 An example of this is galaxy 7805, which exhibits an expelled mass rate around 5 Gyr ago, with no SFR counterpart.
 This is caused by the fact that the expelled mass rate method might include gas particles associated to the tidal stripping of the satellites at larger galactocentric distances.
 While this caveat adds noise to our estimations, it does not significantly affect our conclusions.
-In fac,t this situation might also be present in observations when galaxies had a close interaction.\\
+In fact, this situation might also be present in observations when galaxies had a close interaction.\\

-It should be noted that each galaxy has a unique formation history shaped by its interactions, mergers, a inflow and outflow of gas.
+It should be noted that each galaxy has a unique formation history shaped by its interactions, mergers, an inflow, and outflow of gas.
 Therefore, although we summarise the main trends, every system exhibit a distinct evolutionary path, resulting in a diversity of behaviours.
 This can be seen in more detail in Fig.~\ref{fig:SFH_all} for the remaining \cielo-P7 galaxies.
-Overall, we found that their star formation rates are modulated by gas-rich mergers/interactions, as well as the SN feedback-triggered outflows in agreement with previous results.
+Overall, we found that their SFRs are modulated by gas-rich mergers/interactions, as well as the SN feedback-triggered outflows in agreement with previous results.